 Interest rate risk is the potential for rising rates to cause the prices of bonds to fall.
 While many investors can live with rate risk in exchange for the benefits bonds can provide a diversified portfolio, uncertainty about rates can be unnerving, especially for investors who look to bonds to create a stream of income.
 Bond ladders may help to manage these concerns by creating a predictable stream of income.

-“Laddering bonds may be appealing now because it may help you to manage interest rate risk, and to make ongoing reinvestment decisions over time, giving you the flexibility to invest in different credit and interest rate environments,” says Roger Young, senior vice president of fixed income at Fidelity Capital Markets.
+"Laddering bonds may be appealing because it may help you to manage interest rate risk, and to make ongoing reinvestment decisions over time, giving you the flexibility to invest in different credit and interest rate environments," says Richard Carter, Fidelity vice president of fixed income products and services.

 Managing reinvestment risk

 Interest payments from the bonds in a ladder can provide scheduled cash flows.
 In addition, the ladder can help you manage reinvestment risk.
 What is reinvestment risk?
-Say you put all your fixed income investments in a single bond.
-That bond eventually would mature, the issuer would return your principal, and you’d have to purchase a new bond if you wanted to continue generating income or maintain your portfolio’s asset allocation mix.
+Say you invest in an individual bond.
+That bond eventually would mature, the issuer would return your principal, and you'd have to purchase a new bond if you wanted to continue generating income or maintain your portfolio's asset allocation mix.
 But if interest rates and bond yields had decreased in the meantime, you wouldn’t be able to generate as much income as before with the same amount invested in a similar quality bond.
-That’s a predicament some investors who rely on investment income won’t want to find themselves in.
+That’s a predicament some investors who rely on investment income won't want to find themselves in.

 Building a bond ladder has the potential to diversify this reinvestment risk across a number of bonds that mature at different intervals.
 Imagine that yields fall as one rung in your ladder approaches maturity.
 If you choose to reinvest, you will have to invest only a fraction of your bond portfolio at the lower rate.
 Meanwhile, the other bonds in the portfolio will continue generating income at the relatively higher older rates.
 So the impact of falling rates may be smaller with a ladder than with a bullet strategy that targets a single maturity date or than with an investment in a small number of bonds.

-“A bond ladder gives you a framework in which to balance the reinvestment opportunities of short-term bonds with the potentially higher yields that longer-term bonds typically offer,” says Richard Carter, Fidelity vice president of fixed income products and services.
+"A bond ladder gives you a framework in which to balance the reinvestment opportunities of short-term bonds with the potentially higher yields that longer-term bonds typically offer," says Carter.

 Having a well-diversified bond ladder does not guarantee that you will avoid a loss, but it can help protect you the way that any diversified portfolio does, by helping to manage the risk of any single investment.